Bring Your Boss

 Convincing your boss is a three-part endeavor: 1) you need to demonstrate the benefit of the conference; 2) you may need to persuade your boss that it’s worth your time and money to attend; and 3) you need to persuade your boss that it’s worth his/her time and money to attend.

 Determine which sessions you want to attend.
 With 20 sessions you’ll be able to craft a curriculum that will give you and your company the information that you need.
 Is your organization struggling with employee engagement?
 There is a session on best practices in employee engagement.
 Show your boss the sessions that cover how Lean tools are used to boost efficiency and cut out waste.
 Need to reduce downtime?
 There is a session on that.
 If your organization has a particular challenge, there are definitely sessions that will provide you with a solution.

 Step 2.
 The Value of You Attending

 The bottom line is the more you know about achieving operational excellence, the better it is for your organization!
 Organizations take a big risk whey they don’t benchmark their processes against other progressive companies.
 Do your makeready times truly give you an edge?
 Have some companies cut their spoilage rates far below yours?
 At the conference you’ll hear companies discuss their continuous improvement efforts and the positive results that follow.
-During the many networking sessions, you’ll have the opportunity to pick up improvement ideas from some of the best run companies in the printing and converting industries.
+During the many networking sessions, you’ll have the opportunity to pick up improvement ideas from some of the most well run companies in the printing and converting industries.
 Your boss may be worried about the cost or even your time out of the office, but remind him/her that it’s the willingness to make this kind of educational investment (and a commitment to implement ideas learned) that separates profit leaders from profit laggards.